 We are now living in a constant state of change.
 At least, it feels that way.
 We were comfortable.
-Change was gradual.
-Until it wasn’t.
+The change was gradual until it wasn’t.

 Our approach to addressing the pandemic is continually changing.
-Information is given and immediately is corrected.
+First, information is given and immediately is corrected.
 Although this is somewhat understandable, it is still very frustrating.

 But this frustration is not new.
 The constant state of change has always existed; how we adjust to it is what is essential.

 This constant state of change has always existed.

 The truth is that we, and the universe around us, are always changing.
 Nothing in life remains the same.
 Everything in life is subject to the laws of physics.
 From the moment we are born, we are dying.

 We will notice the significant changes involving birth, death, expansion, and destruction.
 But sometimes, change is so gradual that we do not perceive that it is happening.

 Imagine that you are seeing a good friend after several years of separation.